ShengxiLi/oba_scheme/README.md

 ##How to install?
-This project includes two parts: source and samples.
+This project includes two parts: source.zip and sample.zip.

 To embed our OBA scheme into HM 14.0 software, please replace the corresponding .cpp(s) (or .h(s)) in the original ''source'' file with those in our ''source'' file.

-The sample file provides one of the configurations we have used in our test, including the parameter settings in our experiment of the paper: Optimal Bit Allocation for CTU Level Rate Control in HEVC.
+The sample file provides one of the configurations (non-hierarchichal case) we have used in our test, including the parameter settings in our experiment of the paper: Optimal Bit Allocation for CTU Level Rate Control in HEVC.

 ##Terms of use
 The code is provided for research purposes only and without any warranty.
 Any commercial use is prohibited.